polaris-MCRT/POLARIS/tools_basic/quickstart.md

 It is also possible, to write their own grid file.
 For the general structure and available options in the grid file, please read the manual.
 For this purpose, the command `polaris-gen` has an ascii to binary converter (and vice versa) for the grid files.
-To convert an ascii grid file of the `disk` model to a binary grid file, type:\
+To convert an existing ascii grid file of the `disk` model to a binary grid file, type:\
-`polaris-gen --convert ascii2binary disk grid.dat`
+`polaris-gen --convert ascii2binary disk grid.txt`\
+The ascii file has to be located in `projects/disk/` and the new binary grid file will be stored at `projects/disk/`.